OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 After you finish moving the database and file storage, it is time to turn back on your Octopus Deploy instance.

 1. Turn back on the Octopus Deploy instance.
-If the instance does not startup that indicates a database connection issue.
+If the instance fails to start, that indicates a database connection issue.
 1. Log in to your instance.
 1. Navigate to previous deployments.
 If you cannot see the task logs, that indicates a file storage issue.
 1. Perform a couple of test deployments.